 Raises the minimum wage to $10 per hour in 2021 and $12 per hour in 2023.
 The bill also revises the minimum wage for tipped employees.
+The Senate added the text of this bill to HB 731.

 New Hampshire state law requires the state minimum wage to be the same as the federal minimum wage.
 This means that New Hampshire’s current minimum wage is $7.25 per hour.